Yathish-P-Gowda/Yathish-P-Gowda/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Yathish P Gowda , a Python enthusiast eager to learn and grow in the world of software development. 🐍💻<br><br>🎓 Recently graduated with a degree in Electronics and Communication , specializing in Python programming.<br><br>🔭 Passionate about coding, exploring Python libraries, and staying updated with tech trends.<br><br>💬 Let's connect and collaborate on Python projects!
+I'm Yathish P Gowda , a Python enthusiast eager to learn and grow in the world of software development. 🐍💻<br><br>🎓 Graduated with a degree in Electronics and Communication , specializing in Python programming.<br><br>🔭 Exploring Python libraries, and staying updated with tech trends.<br><br>💬 Let's connect and collaborate on Python projects!
 Reach me at yathishgowda9036@gmail.com or find me on LinkedIn www.linkedin.com/in/yathish-p-gowda-911b43230.<br><br>🚀 Excited to dive into Python development and make an impact in the tech community!
 Let's code together! 💪

 ## 🌐 Socials: